paragonie/paseto/docs/RFC/paseto.md

 All PASETO payloads **MUST** be a JSON-encoded object represented as a UTF-8 encoded string.
-The topmost JSON object should be an object, map, or associative array (select appropriate for your language), not a flat array.
+The topmost JSON object should be an object, map, or associative array (depending on the language of choice), not a flat array.

 > **Valid**:
 >